fediverse-devnet/feditest/docs/plan/index.md

   without being beholden to unaccountable commercial interests;

-* higher developer productivity and lower cost, leading to more value for users at a lower cost of development;
+* higher developer productivity and lower cost, leading to more value for users at a lower effort/cost of development;

 * a well-tested foundation enables higher-level innovation, while subtle interop problems largely prevent it.